 Jan 2014: Some results of experiments with the famous chua circuit a chaotic oscillator circuit.
 On the picture above with the oscilloscope you can see the double scroll.
 There is a video with a simple soundcard oscilloscope.
 The experiments were made for a contribution to the conference “Wild Thing“.

 Some blurbs on the buzz word of the year 2012 (this archived post is dated Dec 29, 2012).
 Many people wrote on that in the textual agencements of www.
 It is called “New Aesthetic” and even has a wikipedia entry.
 It was coined in March at the SXSW 2012 by James Bridle from London.
 There […]

 Almost any electronic communication device can be transformed into a generator of sound, rhythms and melodies.
 Likewise are we surrounded by digitally coded electromagnetic infospheres.
-“Detektors” initiated by Martin Howse and Shintaro Miyazaki was conceived both as a cartography of user-generated geolocational sound recordings, logs and walks, which reveal these hidden electromagnetic geographies, spaces and […]
+“Detektors” initiated together with Martin Howse was conceived both as a cartography of user-generated geolocational sound recordings, logs and walks, which reveal these hidden electromagnetic geographies, spaces and topologies of […]